stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (akumar30−stat6250):  Does rename option in merge statement modify the name of actual dataset or only valid for merge statement?
 - Question (yzhu12-stat6250): For example, if we have a data set containing missing variables, how does the SAS combine the data sets horizontally and correctly, which means that the corresponding variables are sorted  and then combined horizontally?
 - Question (meisenbach-stat6250): Why does the column name not also change when we use rename?
 Why does renaming the column name to a space result in the desired column name?
+- Question (aoneill2-stat6250): How do you prevent a variable value from being overwritten in a merge, when merging two files with different values of the same variable keyed to the same unique identifier?
+- Answer (aoneill2-stat6250): Use the RENAME option in renaming the variables in one or both files to distinguish them.
+Differences in variable values may reflect different situational meaning, and the RENAME feature could add further detail as well as prevent overwriting the value.
+- Question (aoneill2-stat6250): Does one have to use the label statement or is it optional?